 Though bromate does not pose an immediate risk at the point of exposure, consumption in the long term can largely increase the risks of getting cancer.
 Levels of bromate in drinking water must be very large to have a significant health impact.

 Chlorite forms as a result of the breakdown of chlorine dioxide, the main component of chlorine disinfection.
 Chlorite buildup in drinking water affects young children and pregnant women the most.

 Nervous system effects are the most notable, though anemia is also a possible side effect of exposure to levels of chlorite above the maximum contaminant level (MCL) of 1.0 mg/L.

 Haloacetic Acids and Total Trihalomethanes

-The sources for the information in this post include: U.S. Center for Disease Control and Prevention, the U.S. Environmental Protection Agency, and World Health Organization.
+The sources for the information in this post include U.S. Center for Disease Control and Prevention, the U.S. Environmental Protection Agency, and the World Health Organization.

 Our water specialists are trained to advise you in determining how to disinfect while reducing the possibility of the buildup of these contaminants in your water supply.
 We can be contacted at firstname.lastname@example.org, through our website, or on our Facebook page.